kinkerl/persy/README.markdown

 persy -- sync tool based on Git
 =================================
+persy is an automated incremental backup tool for your personal files. it is comparable to dropbox and ubuntuone but with one major difference: you dont need a fancy user account in some cloud in the internet. persy manages the sync in a local way: all you need is a ssh server (local or remote doesnt matter). i have a old pc here in my local network for example.

-persy can be used just to backup your data or sync your data with multiple machines. persy is designed to run by its own on a computer as a revision based backup application or in an environment with multiple computers and at least one server to keep files and folder in sync between them.
+persy is designed to run by its own on a computer as a revision based backup application or in an environment with multiple computers and at least one server to keep files and folder in sync between them.

+persy tracks changes of local files (you can choose which ones) an stores the changes in a local git repository. if you want to enable a remote backup or even a sync, persy can sync and merge the changes with the server over a secure ssh connection.

 You can report BUGS, ask QUESTIONS and DOWNLOAD persy on https://launchpad.net/persy You can view the SOURCE and the WIKI on http://wiki.github.com/kinkerl/persy